dvbportal/cloudnode-doc/api.rst

            https://api.cloudno.de/app

-Upon creating or changing your application via our API, you will receive a Git reop URL from our API response.
+Upon creating or changing your application via our API, you will receive a Git repo URL from our API response.
 Add a Cloudnode remote to your project as follows:

 ::